ruuushhh/trends/README.md

 This project contain API which will get data from twitter and google news related to Green Hydrogen which was in trend before some days.
 It will also analyse the sentiment score of content using Huggingface trained model.

+All the created CSV files are stored inside csv_files folder Also you can download the file when you run the API

 To access this APIs locally follow below steps: